BaptisteLoquette/docuMoEnt_classifier/README.md

  !["lr"](https://github.com/BaptisteLoquette/docuMoEnt_classifier/blob/main/images/Learning_rate.png)

 ### MoE BERT Classifier :

+#### MoE with Gating
  Incoming...
  Method :
  - Train `n` BERT Experts models, for Binary Classification, on subsets of the `n` categories, respectively
-- Implement a BERT model + Linear layer + Softmax, as the gating model that outputs `n` values (one for each expert)
+ - Implement a BERT model + Linear layer + Softmax, as the gating model that outputs `n` weights (one for each expert)
  - Apply the weights from the gating model to each Expert's output
  - Taking the argmax of the weighted outputs of the Experts
  - Train the Experts and the Gating model together on the full dataset

 ## Inference
 The inference can be ran using different methods depending on the length of the document :

 - On the first 512 tokens of the document
 - Using extractive summarization, by finding the optimal number of sentences of the summary (for long documents)
-- By classifying each chunk of the document then aggregating (for long documents)
+- By classifying each chunk of the document then aggregating the predictions (for long documents)

 ## Possible improvements :